Msumit1609/BlinkIT-Grocery-Data-Analysis/README.md

 Sales – Sales of the item
 Rating – Customer rating
 ```

+---

 **Tools & Technologies**

-Excel – Data cleaning, pivot tables, dashboards
+- Excel – Data cleaning, pivot tables, dashboards

+---

 **Dashboard Insights**
 The project includes an Excel Dashboard with interactive charts showing:
-1.Sales trends by item type and outlet type.
+- Sales trends by item type and outlet type.
-2.Comparison of outlet performance.
+- Comparison of outlet performance.
-3.Distribution of ratings and fat content.
+- Distribution of ratings and fat content.
-4.Year-wise analysis of establishment and sales growth.
+- Year-wise analysis of establishment and sales growth.

+---

 **Conclusion**